Yni-Viar/heirloom/project/TASKS.md

 Search the libzip docs in `context/libzip/` for guidance on library usage.

-- [ ] libzip is installed via vcpkg in our manifest, but not linked into winfile yet.
-Update the winfile project library search path to include `$(SolutionDir)vcpkg_installed\$(Platform)-windows\lib`.
-Add static libraries zip, bz2, zlib to the winfile link libraries.

 - [ ] Prepare a dialog resource `IDM_ARCHIVE_PROGRESS` and a C++ class `ArchiveProgressDialog` for a zip/unzip operation progress dialog, following the example of `IDD_BOOKMARK_EDIT`.
     - Dialog resource
         - Title "Archive Progress"